-- 1) Students must obey the driver promptly. - 2) Students must wait in a safe place for the bus to arrive, clear of traffic and away from where the vehicle stops. - 3) Students are prohibited from fighting, engaging in bullying, harassment, or horseplay. - 4) Students must enter the bus without crowding or disturbing others and go directly to their assigned seats. - 5) Students must remain seated and keep aisles and exits clear while the vehicle is moving. - 6) Students are prohibited from throwing or passing objects on, from, or into vehicles. - 7) Students may not use profane language, obscene gestures, tobacco, alcohol, drugs, or any other controlled substance on the vehicles. - 8) Students may not carry weapons, look-a-like weapons, hazardous materials, nuisance items, or animals onto the vehicle.

-- 9) Students may carry on conversations in ordinary tones, but may not be loud or boisterous and should avoid talking to the driver while the vehicle is in motion.
+- 1) Students must obey the driver promptly. - 2) Students must wait in a safe place for the bus to arrive, clear of traffic and away from where the vehicle stops. - 3) Students are prohibited from fighting, engaging in bullying, harassment, or horseplay. - 4) Students must enter the bus without crowding or disturbing others and go directly to their assigned seats. - 5) Students must remain seated and keep aisles and exits clear while the vehicle is moving. - 6) Students are prohibited from throwing or passing objects on, from, or into vehicles. - 7) Students may not use profane language, obscene gestures, tobacco, alcohol, drugs, or any other controlled substance on the vehicles. - 8) Students may not carry weapons, look-a-like weapons, hazardous materials, nuisance items, or animals onto the vehicle. - 9) Students may carry on conversations in ordinary tones, but may not be loud or boisterous and should avoid talking to the driver while the vehicle is in motion.
 Students must be absolutely quiet when the vehicle approaches a railroad crossing and any time the driver calls for quiet. - 10) Students may not open windows without permission from the driver.
-Students may not dangle any item (e.g. legs, arms, backpacks) out of the windows. - 11) Student must secure any item or items that could break or produce injury if tossed about the inside of the vehicle if the vehicle were involved in an accident - 12) Students must respect the rights and safety of others at all times. - 13) Students must help keep the vehicle clean, sanitary, and orderly.
-Students must remove all personal items and trash upon exiting. - 14) Video cameras may be placed on buses, at random, to monitor student behavior on the bus.
+Students may not dangle any item (e.g. legs, arms, backpacks) out of the windows. - 11) Student must secure any item or items that could break or produce injury if tossed about the inside of the vehicle if the vehicle were involved in an accident

+- 12) Student must respect the rights and safety of others at all times. - 13) Students must help keep the vehicle clean, sanitary, and orderly.
+Students must remove all personal items and trash upon exiting. - 14) Students may not leave or board the vehicle at locations other than the assigned stops at home or school unless approved prior to departure by the superintendent or designee. - 15) Video cameras may be placed on buses, at random, to monitor student behavior on the bus.